kellrott/galaxy-tooldev-docs/docs/05_Docker.md

 # Link the picard tools to /opt/picard
 RUN ln -s picard-tools-1.122 picard
 ```
-From there, the system issues ‘apt-get’ commands (the Debian package management system) to install zip, wget, samtools and pip.
+From there, the system issues 'apt-get' commands (the Debian package management system) to install zip, wget, samtools and pip.
 Pip is then used to install PyVCF.
-Zip files for MuTect and Picard are downloaded and unzipped (in /opt, which was defined as the ‘WORKDIR’).
+Zip files for MuTect and Picard are downloaded and unzipped (in /opt, which was defined as the 'WORKDIR').

-Once a docker file is built it should be tested on the collaborator’s local host system using a pre-installed Docker service before submission to the target host system (e.g. UCSC NCI cluster).
+Once a docker file is built it should be tested on the collaborator's local host system using a pre-installed Docker service before submission to the target host system (e.g. UCSC NCI cluster).
 The following links should help in understanding how to install/configure the docker service, create a docker container, and run it on the docker instance.

-Docker’s own basic interactive tutorial:
+Docker's own basic interactive tutorial:
 https://www.docker.com/tryit/

 A written step-by-step guide to creating docker files and running them is here: